nsrr/oya-documentation/pages/README.md

 # About

 The One Year of Actigraphy (OYA) project is exploring new methods of sleep/circadian data analysis.
-The main target is to search for predictive algorithms from consecutive wrist actigraphy recordings of a free-living single subject using a MotionWatch8 (CamNtech Ltd) system on the non-dominant wrist that span a full year.
+The main target is to search for predictive algorithms from consecutive wrist actigraphy recordings of a free-living single subject using a MotionWatch8 (CamNtech Ltd) system on the non-dominant wrist for an entire year.

 For more information, visit the [dataset creator's actigraphy project website](http://www.medricerca.it/actigraphy-analysis-project.html).